Banana vs. Orange — Health Impact and Nutrition Comparison

 Good eye health

 “An apple a day keeps the doctor away.”
 Well, it is time to make some changes.
 “A banana a day may keep blindness away” .
 Both fruits are good for eye health.
 According to previous research, oranges and bananas are rich in carotenoids.
-The Vitamin A present in these fruits play an important role in keeping the mucus membranes in the eyes healthy.
+The Vitamin A present in these fruits plays an important role in keeping the mucus membranes in the eyes healthy.

 Downsides and Risks

 Both bananas and oranges can cause an allergic reaction․

 People who are sensitive to latex are more likely to have an allergic reaction to bananas.
 Citrus fruits, including oranges, do not commonly cause allergic reactions.
 The symptoms are usually mild and involve irritation and itching of the mouth .

 Other side effects

 Both fruits are likely safe in the amounts typically eaten as food.
-Side effects to banana and orange are rare but may include bloating, diarrhea, gas, softer stools, nausea, vomiting, stomach cramps, and insomnia .
+Side effects of bananas and oranges are rare but may include bloating, diarrhea, gas, softer stools, nausea, vomiting, stomach cramps, and insomnia .

 Comparison summary table